Adults

 Mahjong club on first wednesdays featuring a photo of mahjong tiles

 Head to the library to enjoy a casual afternoon of Mahjong!
 This time is set aside for players to get together to practice the game and socialize.
-Mahjong sets and tiles will be available, but players should bring their own Mahjong card if they own one.
+Mahjong sets and tiles will be available, but players should bring their own Mahjong card.

 Questions?
 Email kmckewin [at] rgpl.org